tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Mega/README.md

       * Refer to [Add code to code injection][10] for details.

+## How to Use

+Set the Store Settings > General > Filter Visibility toggle to on.

 ## Demo

 You can see a [demo of this effect here][12].